Triangle diagram in heavy-baryon chiral perturbation theory: Introduction

 \section{Introduction}

-As far as one-baryon processes are concerned, baryons have always been approximated as static objects at leading order in heavy-baryon chiral perturbation theory (HBChPT), and recoil corrections are treated as subleading perturbations~\cite{Jenkins_1990jv}.
-However, the phenomenological successes of covariant approaches, in which recoil corrections are in effect resummed to all orders, challenged this point of view~\cite{Becher_1999he, Fuchs_2003qc, Pascalutsa_2002pi, Lensky_2014dda, Alarcon_2011zs, Chen_2012nx, Geng_2008mf, MartinCamalich_2010fp, Ren_2012aj, Geng_2013xn}.
-The initial theoretical rationale for covariant treatment of baryons comes from Ref.~\cite{Becher_1999he} (also touched upon in Refs.~\cite{Gasser_1987rb, Bernard_1996cc}), in which the pion-baryon triangle diagram was examined.
-Figure~\ref{fig_trangle} shows the said diagram, where $p$ is the incoming 4-momentum of the baryon and $q$ the momentum transfer.
+As far as one-baryon processes are concerned, baryons have always been approximated as static objects at leading order in heavy-baryon chiral perturbation theory (HBChPT), and recoil corrections (or kinetic energies) are treated as subleading perturbations~\cite{Jenkins_1990jv}:

+where $p_\mu = (p_0+m_N, \vec{p}\,)$ is the four-momentum flowing through the baryon propagator and $m_N$ is the baryon mass.
+This point of view, however, is challenged by the phenomenological successes of covariant approaches towards ChPT, in which recoil corrections of the baryon are in effect resummed~\cite{Becher_1999he, Fuchs_2003qc, Pascalutsa_2002pi, Lensky_2014dda, Alarcon_2011zs, Chen_2012nx, Geng_2008mf, MartinCamalich_2010fp, Ren_2012aj, Geng_2013xn}.
+The first theoretical rationale for covariant treatment of the baryon comes from Ref.~\cite{Becher_1999he} (also touched upon in Refs.~\cite{Gasser_1987rb, Bernard_1996cc}), in which the pion-baryon triangle diagram was examined in depth.
+Figure~\ref{fig_trangle} shows the diagram under consideration, where $p$ is the incoming 4-momentum of the baryon and $q$ is the momentum transfer.
 With different vertexes, this diagram contributes to various processes.
-In particular, when both baryonic external lines are on-shell the diagram contributes to most nucleon form factors, and the loop integral is a function of $t \equiv q^2 = q_0^2 - \vec{q}\,^2$.
+In particular, when both baryonic external lines are on-shell the diagram contributes to most baryon form factors, and the loop integral is a function of $t \equiv q^2 = q_0^2 - \vec{q}\,^2$.

-If the baryon is represented by the Dirac field, the triangle diagram can be shown to have a branch-point singularity in the second Riemann sheet of $t$, an example of so-called anomalous threshold~\cite{Nambu_1957, Landau_1959, Fowler_1960, Eden_Smatrix}.
-Reference~\cite{Becher_1999he} argued that the static-limit approximation is not aware of this second-sheet singularity, so a Lorentz-invariant treatment, or at least resummation of the recoil correction in HBChPT, is necessary.
+If the baryon propagator is fully Lorentz covariant, the triangle diagram can be shown to have a branch-point singularity in the second Riemann sheet of $t$, an example of the so-called anomalous threshold~\cite{Nambu_1957, Landau_1959, Fowler_1960, Eden_Smatrix}:

+where $m_\pi$ is the pion mass.
+As a direct consequence of this singularity, an anomalously large enhancement around the threshold, was recently used to explain the hadron spectroscopy, especially the resonance-like structures in the invariant mass spectra~\cite{Liu:2015taa,Bayar:2016ftu,Wu:2011yx}.
+However, applications to these hadronic phenomena are not the focus of the present paper; we are instead interested in power counting for the particular system of pion and baryon where three-momenta are comparable to $m_\pi$ but much smaller than the baryon mass.